- VELVETH SCHMITZ — CHAIR OF THE BOARD

 - PAM FREER

 Velveth Schmitz is Chair of the Roessler-Chadwick Foundation Board of Trustees.
-She and her husband Charles are the proud parents of two daughters, a sixth-grader who attends Chadwick, and a ninth-grader.
-Schmitz is an innovative entrepreneur and a Rolling Hills Estates City Councilwoman.
-Her versatile experience as a creative business owner, fundraiser and C-suite manager has been inspired by a deep desire to find answers to difficult questions.
+She and her husband Charles are the proud parents of two daughters, a seventh-grader who attends Chadwick, and a tenth-grader.
+Schmitz is an innovative entrepreneur and the Mayor of Rolling Hills Estates, where she previously served as a Councilwoman.
+Her versatile experience as a creative business owner, local government leader, fundraiser and C-suite manager has been inspired by a deep desire to find answers to difficult questions.
 She also has been an active volunteer with the City of Rolling Hills Estates and with her alma mater, the University of California at Berkeley, where she earned her Bachelor of Arts degree in political science.
-Schmitz can be reached at firstname.lastname@example.org
+Schmitz can be reached at email@example.com

 Christine Bucklin has a long track record of driving institutional performance as a board member, executive and consultant.
-She currently works part time with Gryphon Investors, a private equity firm.
-She previously held C-level positions with Sun Microsystems and Internet Brands and was a partner with McKinsey & Co.
+Now retired, she previously held C-level positions with Sun Microsystems and Internet Brands, and served as a partner with McKinsey & Co. and a managing director with Gryphon Investors.
+She has served as a corporate director for two privately held companies and a publicly traded company.

 She is married to Randy Bucklin, a professor at UCLA's Anderson School of Management.
-They are the parents of three children, including a current Chadwick eleventh-grader and a Chadwick alumna.
+They are the parents of three children, including a current Chadwick 12th-grader and a Chadwick alumna.

 Jennifer Chou is a proud 1996 Chadwick School alumna.
 Following her years at Chadwick, Chou graduated from Stanford University with a bachelor’s degree in English in 2000, a master’s degree in English in 2001 and a J.D. in 2005.
 Since 2008, she has served as an Assistant United States Attorney with the United States Attorney’s Office in Los Angeles, prosecuting violent crime.
 After clerking for the Honorable Barry G. Silverman on the Ninth Circuit United States Court of Appeals, she worked in Washington D.C. as a litigator with Latham & Watkins and as an attorney on Hillary Rodham Clinton’s 2008 Presidential campaign.

 Chou teaches trial advocacy at USC Gould School of Law and is a member of the Stanford Alumni Association’s Board of Directors in addition to the Board of Trustees for Chadwick School.
 Prior to attending law school, Chou taught seventh- and 11th-grade English at Chadwick.
 She also founded the Chadwick Improvisors, aka “ChImps,” which has been going strong for more than 15 years and counting.
-Jennifer lives in Los Angeles with her husband, Joe Webb, and their daughter.
+Chou lives in Los Angeles with her husband, Joe Webb, and their two daughters.

-Pam Freer and her husband Randy are the parents of twin daughters who are twelfth-graders at Chadwick.
+Pam Freer and her husband Randy are the parents of twin daughters who are Chadwick alumnae.
 Freer is the founder of Swiftwater Consultants, a Rolling Hills Estates marketing consulting firm.
 After graduating from Dartmouth College with an AB in Government and Policy Studies, Freer began her career in advertising as an account manager, working on major global accounts like General Mills, Kellogg’s, Maybelline, Gillette and Motorola Cellular Products before being tapped to run the International Ad Sales Marketing Team for Time Warner/Turner (TWT).
+Freer also was a Senior Vice President at CBS/Viacom in New York, where she launched and ran the integrated marketing department.
 She eventually traded corporate life to privately consult in education, luxury, athletic apparel and television program development.
 During her time at Chadwick School, Freer served as a board member and president of the Friends of the Library, as well as a long-time member of the Chadwick Parents Association Board.
 She also assisted with the launch of the Delphinus Fund for Financial Aid.

 - RUTH MACFARLANE